-The legislation regulating cartel conduct in Spain is the Competition Act.2 The Defence of Competition Regulation3 implements specific sections of the Competition Act, including, inter alia, procedural questions related to the leniency programme.
-Furthermore, Spanish competition authorities are entitled to apply Article 101 of the Treaty on the Functioning of the European Union (TFEU) in cases in which restrictive practices potentially affect trade between EU Member States.4
+The legislation regulating cartel conduct in Spain is the Competition Act.
+The Defence of Competition Regulation implements specific sections of the Competition Act, including, inter alia, procedural questions related to the leniency programme.
+Furthermore, Spanish competition authorities are entitled to apply Article 101 of the Treaty on the Functioning of the European Union (TFEU) in cases in which restrictive practices potentially affect trade between EU Member States.

-Competition rules in Spain are enforced by the National Markets and Competition Commission (CNMC).5 Certain regions also have authority to enforce the Competition Act in their respective jurisdictions.6
+Competition rules in Spain are enforced by the National Markets and Competition Commission (CNMC).
+Certain regions also have authority to enforce the Competition Act in their respective jurisdictions.

 Article 1 of the Competition Act establishes a general prohibition against any kind of agreement, decision or concerted practice that has as its object, or that may produce, anticompetitive effects in the market.
-The Competition Act refers explicitly to price fixing, allocation of clients and market sharing as examples of restrictive practices.

-Such agreements, decisions or concerted practices may nonetheless benefit from an exemption if they improve the production or distribution of goods or promote technical or
+The Competition Act refers explicitly to price-fixing, allocation of clients and market sharing as examples of restrictive practices.
+Such agreements, decisions or concerted practices may nonetheless benefit from an exemption if they improve the production or distribution of goods or promote technical or economic progress, subject to specific requirements.
+Furthermore, the prohibitions under Article 1 of the Competition Act do not apply to agreements resulting from the application of a law.
+8

-1 Alfonso Gutiérrez is a partner and Ana Raquel Lapresta is an associate at Uría Menéndez.
+Alfonso Gutiérrez is a partner and Ana Raquel Lapresta is an associate at Uría Menéndez.

-2 Law 15/2007 of 3 July on the Defence of Competition.
+Law 15/2007 of 3 July on the Defence of Competition.

-3 Royal Decree 261/2008 of 22 February, approving the Defence of Competition Regulation.
+Royal Decree 261/2008 of 22 February, approving the Defence of Competition Regulation.

-4 Under Article 3 of Regulation (EC) No. 1/2003 of 16 December 2002 on the implementation of Articles 81 and 82 of the EC Treaty (currently Articles 101 and 102 TFEU).
+Under Article 3 of Regulation (EC) No. 1/2003 of 16 December 2002 on the implementation of Articles 81 and 82 of the EC Treaty (currently Articles 101 and 102 TFEU).

-5 Law 3/2013 provides for the creation of a single regulatory body in Spain, combining the functions of the former National Competition Commission (CNC) and the regulators of the energy, telecommunications, media, post, railway transport, air transport and gambling sectors.
+Law 3/2013 provides for the creation of a single regulatory body in Spain, combining the functions of the former National Competition Commission (CNC) and the regulators of the energy, telecommunications, media, post, railway transport, air transport and gambling sectors.

-6 Law 1/2002 of 21 February establishes the principles governing the allocation of antitrust authority between central and regional authorities.
+Law 1/2002 of 21 February establishes the principles governing the allocation of antitrust authority between central and regional authorities.
 In particular, regional antitrust authorities may only exercise their enforcement powers in relation to infringements whose effects are limited to its specific jurisdiction.